 Ohio has seen a giant leap in energy production over the last two decades, particularly natural gas production.
-Across the state, production has increased nearly 28 times since 2012, thanks to resources produced in Ohio's own Utica Shale.
-In 2008, only 2 percent of the country's natural gas production was from the Marcellus and Utica shales in Ohio, Pennsylvania and West Virginia.
-Today, 28 percent of the nation's natural gas is supplied by this region.
+Across the state, production has increased nearly 31 times since 2010, thanks to resources produced in Ohio's own Utica Shale.
+In 2020, Ohio ranked 6th in the nation for natural gas marketed production.